ibrahimethemhamamci/CT-CLIP/README.md

 You can download the dataset used in this work via the [HuggingFace repository](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE).

+Data used to train and validate text classifier model can be accessed [here](text_classifier/data).

 ## License
 We are committed to fostering innovation and collaboration in the research community.
 To this end, all elements of CT-CLIP are released under a [Creative Commons Attribution (CC-BY-NC-SA) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This licensing framework ensures that our contributions can be freely used for non-commercial research purposes, while also encouraging contributions and modifications, provided that the original work is properly cited and any derivative works are shared under similar terms.